PrashantThirumal/Python/Robotics/Project 2/readme.txt

 You need to press and hold the clean button for 1-2 seconds and let go immediately after.
 After a short delay, the Roomba will start moving.
 The reason being -> semaphores.
 Pressing the clean button while another method is in the crtical section yields no result.
 By pressing and holding the clean button for 1-2 seconds you would be at the exact time that the clean button method would read the state of the button.
-Holding it for longer means the method reads the button press twice, resulting in a neagtion of the intial button press.
+Holding it for longer means the method reads the button press twice, resulting in a negation of the intial button press.